ibrahimHeritch/Airport-Database-project/README.md

 The project also includes some queries at the end.

-All the SQL statements are in the pdf file.
+All the SQL statements are in the report file.

 The insert statements were generated using a python script (the database script repository).